Splatterhouse (2010 video game): Reception

 The game received "mixed" reviews on both platforms according to the review aggregation website Metacritic.

 Eurogamer said of the PlayStation 3 version: "Splatterhouse is only reasonably good at being the classless procession of shock and bad taste that it wants to be."
-GameSpot's Kevin VanOrd said of the game: "All the gore in the world can't disguise Splatterhouses laundry list of clumsy mechanics."
+GameSpots Kevin VanOrd said of the game: "All the gore in the world can't disguise Splatterhouses laundry list of clumsy mechanics."
 He criticized the camera, load times, glitches and cheap deaths, but praised the story and the inspired artistic touches.
-IGN's Arthur Gies said: "Some occasionally slick visuals and funky design are undermined by camera and framerate problems and enemy variety that dries up halfway through."
+IGNs Arthur Gies said: "Some occasionally slick visuals and funky design are undermined by camera and framerate problems and enemy variety that dries up halfway through."

 The A.V.
 Club gave the PS3 version a B+, saying, "Going by mechanics alone, Splatterhouse is solid, though uninspired.
 But the extra touches help elevate it from passable distraction to entertaining diversion."
 The Guardian gave the same console version four stars out of five, calling it "a vulgar, noisy, shallow, juvenile, gruesome gem of a game that never forgets to be fun, even when going out of its way to be as appalling as possible."
 However, The Daily Telegraph gave the same console version six out of ten, saying that "On the whole, Splatterhouse achieves what it sets out to do, even if it is spoiled in parts by some sloppy execution and technical niggles.
 It's mindless, tasteless and ultimately throwaway, but as the mask often intones: 'I could say I wasn't enjoying this ... but that would be a lie.'"
 The Escapist gave the Xbox 360 version a similar score of three stars out of five, saying, "The recycled brawling mechanics and frustrating platforming don't do anything to support the cliché story and no amount of blood, profanity or nudity can save Splatterhouse from mediocrity."

 Tom Vote of 411Mania gave the Xbox 360 version 5.4 out of 10: saying, "While offering a decent soundtrack, and copious amounts of blood and gore, the game ultimately falls flat in several areas."
 However, Jeffery Harris of the same website gave the PS3 version 7.2 out of 10, saying: "I don't think the game is as bad as some reviews have made it out to be.
 I think the new Splatterhouse is a fun albeit somewhat flawed and disappointing game with a really solid story and a unique art design and presentation.
 I think the game lacks some certain control and gameplay polish and it could've used a better climax and maybe a couple extra stages.
 It feels in some ways like an incomplete game that could've used another year of development due to the already tumultuous development process the game went through in early stages with BottleRocket."